 It is likely that WFA members will be keen to explore the pensions awarded to those men who were awarded the Victoria Cross.
 A note of caution is needed here, as it is believed that those with a VC were awarded a pension that may have been under a different scheme to the 'ordinary' award.
 Certainly, the locating of pension records for VC winners has been a bit 'hit and miss' but a number of records have been found.
 We have Arnold Loosemore who earned his VC for actions on 11 August 1917.

 His is one of the cases for whom multiple ledgers can be found.
 Some are cross referenced to each other, as shown in the three images below:

 Another soldier who was awarded the VC was Thomas Whitham.
 He also survived the war.

 On this record we see mention of the award of the Victoria Cross.

 On the other hand there's Horace Waller who was killed in the action that led to the award of his posthumous VC.

-This record below is again the card rather than the ledger (the cards will be published in the New Year)
+This record below is again the card rather than the ledger (the cards will be published in the course of 2019)

 Horace Waller's ledger (shown below) again makes no reference to the award of his VC